-Home » Special Diets » Egg Free » Clam Chowder (without Cream) in a Sourdough Bread Bowl
+Home » Special Diets » Nut Free » San Francisco Clam Chowder Recipe (without Cream)

-Clam chowder without cream served in a sourdough bread bowl can taste just as thick and creamy as a higher calorie version.
+This San Francisco clam chowder recipe without cream can taste just as thick and creamy as a higher calorie version.
 Trust me on this one!

 Originally published December 7, 2012

-If you’ve ever been lucky enough to visit San Francisco, you probably know about Boudin Bakery.
+If you’ve ever been lucky enough to visit San Francisco, you probably know about Boudin Bakery at Fisherman’s Wharf and their famous clam chowder in a sourdough bread bowl.

 As an Amazon Associate I earn from qualifying purchases.